 agencies, and (f) revenue collection agencies.

 The various aspects discussed in the report include deadweight loss due

 to the syndicates, the cause and nature of the delay of truck movement

 in Nepal, syndicates and their behaviour, price determination, exit

 behaviour and the second hand truck market, employment by trucking

-This report was produced by Kathmandu University
+This report has been produced by Kathmandu University for Evidence on

 Poudel, B. Trucking industry survey methodology.
 Evidence on Demand, UK (2014) i + 35 pp. [DOI: 10.12774/eod_cr.march2014.poudelb2]